stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 integerFromOption x None     = x
 ```

-It's pretty obvious that this is, again, not general enough.
+It's pretty obvious that this, again, is not general enough.
 Surely, we'd also like to break out of `Option Bool` or
 `Option String` in a similar fashion.
 That's exactly
 what the generic function `fromOption` does: